pynezz/Reddit-Code-Group/Round one/README.md

  - <input type="checkbox" checked /> Text field and top banner to display daily word on top
  - <input type="checkbox" checked /> Input field to enter a word
  - <input type="checkbox" checked /> Skeleton to place the result
- - <input type="checkbox" unchecked /> Checkboxes for different options
+ - <input type="checkbox" checked /> Checkboxes for different options
  - <input type="checkbox" checked /> Submit button (may be replaced with only using Return/Enter)

 ### Logic (JS)
  - <input type="checkbox" checked /> Fetch all data from the API corresponding to the word
  - <input type="checkbox" unchecked /> Filter the data corresponding to the options from the user
  - <input type="checkbox" checked /> Display the data in the html result skeleton
- - <input type="checkbox" unchecked /> Remove the data when the user is done
+ - <input type="checkbox" checked /> Remove the data when the user is done

  ### Useful links